hudbuz/candidate-project-data-engineer/Notes.md

 ## Setup

 This configuration is built on top of docker/docker-compose.
-To install docker, follow the instructions here - https://docs.docker.com/engine/install/
+You can install docker here - https://docs.docker.com/engine/install/

 This configuration also utilizes the make command.
-If using windows, you can install make here - http://gnuwin32.sourceforge.net/packages/make.htm; otherwise, you can just run the docker-compose commands listed in the Makefile.
+If using windows, you can install make here - http://gnuwin32.sourceforge.net/packages/make.htm;

+Otherwise, you can just run the docker-compose commands listed in the Makefile.

 ## Instructions